-It will be important for the OAWG sector task group to engage in dialogue with our key stakeholders to ensure we are developing programmes that meet their needs.
+It will be important for the WG to engage in dialogue with our key stakeholders to ensure we are developing programmes that meet their needs.
+For complex issues such as the measurement of nanoand micro-plastics this will require a multidisciplinary approach involving collaborative work across a number of CCQM WGs.
 This will be a priority area for workshops to share knowledge and assess the most effective responses by the metrology community.
-Other areas proposed for OAWG workshops in this sector are method validation at very low levels of concentrations and qualitative measurements.
+Other areas proposed for OAWG workshops in this sector are method validation at very low level of concentrations and qualitative measurements.
 The two key areas currently for the sector are perfluorinated compounds and EDCs (e.g. steroids hormones).
 These priorities should also be taken into account when selecting key comparison model systems.